 We've all been at organizations that haven't properly outlined exactly what the benefit is, what's covered, and how to take advantage.
 This leads to more questions for employees and more questions for HR to address.

 Eliminate questions, confusion, and lop-sided support for only some people by properly documenting how much people have, how it can be used, and how to best redeem this perk.
 You can document this process on an internal wiki, like Atlassian or Tettra, or manage the whole process through a perk software like Compt (hey there!).

 Let your potential employees know that you're committed to their continued development and you make this possible by giving them a stipend to pick the best methods of learning for them.

 Buffer found that about 27% of their team took advantage of their learning stipend, however, at Compt, we find that ~80% of employees take advantage of their company's monthly stipends.

-One example of a good process is by developing trainings to help people managers at your company find ways to get their team members to take advantage.
+One example of a good process is by developing training to help people managers at your company find ways to get their team members to take advantage.

 Since today's labor market is crowded.
 With three of the six billion companies in today's US labor market being hyper-competitive, finding and keeping talent isn't easy.
-By having a clear and powerful mission, vision, and values, you're able to find the people who have similar beliefs which will attract them to your business.
+By having a clear and powerful mission, vision, and values (MVV), you're able to find people who have similar beliefs which will attract them to your business.

 Double down on your MVV by investing in it.
 If you have a value of "Always be learning", then having a learning stipend tied to that really helps you walk the walk.